exoplatform/exo-documentation/docs/Administration.rst

 Branding eXo Platform
 ======================

-eXo Platform allows you to easily brand eXo Platform by changing your company logo and the color of the top navigation bar in the portal.
+eXo Platform allows you to easily brand **eXo Platform** by changing your company logo, the color of the top navigation bar in the portal and picking colors for your buttons, titles, etc..

-1. Click |image0| --> OTHER --> Branding on the top navigation bar.
+1. Click |image0| --> OTHER --> Branding on the side navigation bar.

 The Branding page will be displayed: